simeononsecurity/simeononsecurity.ch/content/articles/esp32-wifi-canary-passive-wifi-threat-detection-2026/index.en.md

 ## Detection Notes and Practical Limitations

-The README is unusually honest about what this device cannot do, and that honesty is worth repeating in detail.
+The README is unusually honest about what this device can't do, and that honesty is worth repeating in detail.

 ### What Can Cause False Positives